sammancoaching/website/_learning_hours/test_design/test_data_builders.md

   (you can change the argument value with no side effect on the test execution)

 #### Tips
-- You can use the [test-data-builders-kata](https://github.com/katalogs/BookInvoicing-TestDesign-Kata), choosing the language of your choice, refactoring the Country object construction in tests.
+- You can use the [BookInvoicing-TestDesign-Kata](https://github.com/katalogs/BookInvoicing-TestDesign-Kata), (also known as test-data-builders-kata), choosing the language of your choice, refactoring the Country object construction in tests.
 - You may use the [generate code from usage](https://xtrem-tdd.netlify.app/Flavours/generate-code-from-usage) method to focus on writing the code as you need to use it, and keep the demo short and clear.

 ## Concrete Practice